semuconsulting/pyspartn/README.md

 You can parse individual SPARTN messages using the static `SPARTNReader.parse(data)` function, which takes a bytes array containing a binary SPARTN message and returns a `SPARTNMessage` object.
 The optional `decode` keyword argument signifies whether to decrypt and decode the full payload (default = `False`).
 If `decode` is set to `True` and the message is encrypted (`eaf=1`), you *must* provide the following keyword arguments:
 - `key` - the current SPARTN decryption key as provided by your SPARTN service (normally 32 hexadecimal characters).
 - `basedate` - a nominal datetime to be used where timeTagtype = 0 (16-bit gnssTimeTag format).
+Can be passed as a datetime or an integer representing a 32-bit gnssTimeTag.
 This is needed by the decryption routine to determine the cryptographic Initialisation Vector (IV).
 If you're parsing messages in real time, this can default to `datetime.now()`.
-If you're parsing data from an older log, you will need to use the datetime the log was originally captured on, to the nearest half day (*or derive this from a 32-bit gnssTimeTag in the same log*).
+If you're parsing data from an older log, you will need to use the datetime the log was originally captured on (*to the nearest half day*) or a 32-bit gnssTimeTag value from the same log.
 See examples below.

 **NB:** Once instantiated, a `SPARTNMMessage` object is immutable.